byte-foundry/prototypo-builder/README.md

 - [React](https://github.com/facebook/react) for UI components.
 - [Redux](https://github.com/reactjs/redux) for state management.
 - [Bezierjs](https://github.com/Pomax/bezierjs) for bezier manipulation.

 Being familiar with those tools, their underlying concepts and API is recommended before diving into this application.

 ### Parametric Engine

-At the hear of Prototypo-builder is our next generation *Parametric engine*.
+At the heart of Prototypo-builder is our next generation *Parametric engine*.
 It's composed of two parts that we'll call *The computer* and *The expander*.

 <dl>
   <dt>The computer</dt>